 The Icelandic Haukadalsskógur Forest, Marteinshver hot spring, and a dip in Kúalaug hot pool

-Next to the very popular Geysir geothermal area in South Iceland, you will find one of our national treasures; the huge Haukadalsskógur forest - Iceland standard -, a lovely church, and a small geothermal pool in which one can bathe.
+Next to the very popular Geysir geothermal area in South Iceland, you will find one of our national treasures: the huge Haukadalsskógur forest (Iceland standard), a lovely church, and a small geothermal pool where one can bathe.

-Very few people visit it as they go straight from Geysir to Gullfoss waterfall, which are 2 of the main attractions of the Golden Circle, which is the most popular day tour in Iceland.
+Very few people visit it as they go straight from Geysir to Gullfoss waterfall, which are 2 of the main attractions of the Golden Circle, the most popular day tour in Iceland.

 Top photo: wood cutting in Haukadalsskógur